 After the operation, the patient will be taken to the recovery area.
 Recovery room staff will observe the patient until discharged.
 Every patient is special, and recovery times vary for each individual.
 Many patients are released after 2-10 hours.
 Others are kept overnight.
 Intensive care may be needed for select cases.

-Your ENT specialist will provide you with the details of pre-operative and postoperative care and answer any questions you may have.
+Your ENT specialist in the Atlanta area will provide you with the details of pre-operative and postoperative care and answer any questions you may have.